ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/caching.rst

 ExpressionEngine currently supports Memcached and Redis for memory-based caching.
+You can set which driver is being used in the control panel or via the :ref:`cache_driver <cache_driver_config>` config override.
+:ref:`Memcached <memcached_config>` and :ref:`Redis <redis_config>`
-You can set which driver is being used in the control panel or via the ``cache_driver`` (link) hidden config.
-Memcached and Redis server information can also be set in ``config.php``, otherwise ExpressionEngine will try to connect to the default respective ports on localhost.
+server information can also be set in ``config.php``,otherwise ExpressionEngine will try to connect to the default respective ports on localhost.

-A backup driver (link) can also be specified in the case your primary driver is unavailable.
+A :ref:`backup driver <cache_driver_backup_config>` can also be specified in the case your primary driver is unavailable.
 By default, the backup driver is the file driver and it's likely the best failover option due to its reliability, but the backup driver is configurable.

 Add-on developers can find more information about using caching drivers to store and retrieve items in the :doc:`/development/usage/cache`